F5Networks/f5-appsvcs-extension/docs/declarations/profiles.rst

 ````````````````````````````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    Support for SOCKS profiles is available in BIG-IP AS3 v3.43 and later.
+Support for using strings to specify a route domain is available in 3.46 and later.

 This example shows how you can configure a SOCKS (Socket Secure) profile in a declaration using the **SOCKS_Profile** class introduced in AS3 3.43.